MMaquet/signal-inference-optimization/README.md

 Structuring the signal is necessary.
 But the real standard is survival.

-A signal must survive the LLM pipeline intact —
+A signal must survive the inference pipeline intact —
 chunking, embedding, retrieval, reranking, generation —
 and emerge in reconstruction faithful to its original meaning.

+If the signal does not survive,
+its meaning does not exist in the system.

-SIO is the discipline that makes this possible.
+SIO is the discipline of making signal survival intentional.

+---

+## Informational identity

+In probabilistic systems, identity is not stored.
+It is reconstructed.

+What emerges from inference becomes your informational identity.

+This identity is:

+- probabilistic
+- context-dependent
+- shaped by available signals

+SIO stabilizes this identity by structuring
+how signals enter the system.

 ---